odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Configure your company
 ----------------------

-After installing the correct modules, you must verify that the company is configured with the correct data.
-To do so, go to :menuselection:`Settings --> General Settings --> Companies` and select :guilabel:`Update Info` under your company name.
+After installing the correct modules, the next step is to verify that your company is configured with the correct data.
+To do so, go to :menuselection:`Settings --> General Settings --> Companies`, and select :guilabel:`Update Info` under your company name.

-Enter your full :guilabel:`Address` in the resulting form including :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and RFC (:guilabel:`VAT` number).
+Enter the full :guilabel:`Address` in the resulting form, including: :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and |RFC| (:guilabel:`VAT` number).

-According to the requirements of the CFDI 4.0, the name of your main contact must coincide to your business name registered in the SAT without the legal entity abbreviation.
+According to the requirements of the CFDI 4.0, the name of the main company contact **must** coincide with your business name registered in the |SAT|, without the legal entity abbreviation.

 .. image:: mexico/mx-company-info.png
+   :align: center
-   :alt: Requirements for a correct invoicing.
+   :alt: Main company contact requirements for a correct invoicing.

 .. important::
-   From a legal point of view, a Mexican company must use the local currency (MXN).
+   From a legal point of view, a Mexican company **must** use the local currency (MXN).
 Therefore, Odoo does not provide features to manage an alternative configuration.
 If you want to manage another currency, let MXN be the default currency and use a :doc:`pricelist
-   </applications/sales/sales/products_prices/prices/pricing>` instead.
+   <../../sales/sales/products_prices/prices/pricing>`, instead.

 Next, go to :menuselection:`Settings --> Accounting --> Electronic Invoicing (MX) --> Fiscal
-Regime`, and select the regime that applies to your company from the drop-down list.
+Regime`, then select the regime that applies to your company from the drop-down list, and click :guilabel:`Save`.

 .. image:: mexico/mx-fiscal-regime.png
+   :align: center
-   :alt: Fiscal regime configuration.
+   :alt: Fiscal regime configuration in the Accounting settings.

 .. tip::
-   If you want to test the Mexican localization, you can configure the company with a real address within Mexico (including all fields), add `EKU9003173C9` as the :guilabel:`VAT` and `ESCUELA KEMPER URGATE` as the :guilabel:`Company Name`.
+   If you want to test the Mexican localization, the company can be configured with a real address within Mexico (including all fields), and add `EKU9003173C9` as the :guilabel:`VAT` and `ESCUELA KEMPER URGATE` as the :guilabel:`Company Name`.
 For the :guilabel:`Fiscal Regime`, use :guilabel:`General de Ley Personas Morales`.

 Contacts
 --------

 To create a contact that can be invoiced, go to :menuselection:`Contacts --> Create`.
-Then enter the contact's name, full :guilabel:`Address` including :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and RFC (:guilabel:`VAT` number).
+Then, enter the contact name, full :guilabel:`Address` including: :guilabel:`ZIP` code, :guilabel:`State`, :guilabel:`Country`, and |RFC| (:guilabel:`VAT` number).

 .. important::
    As with your own company, all of your contacts needs to have their correct business name registered in the |SAT|.
-This also applies to the :guilabel:`Fiscal Regime` which needs to be added in the :guilabel:`MX EDI` tab.
+This also applies to the :guilabel:`Fiscal Regime`, which needs to be added in the :guilabel:`MX EDI` tab.

 Taxes